 Stephen Komninos’ Law will put Measures in Place to Better Address Reports of Abuse and Neglect in State Licensed Facilities

-Legislation sponsored by Assembly Democrats Valerie Vainieri Huttle, Gabriela Mosquera, Cleopatra Tucker, Angela McKnight and Raj Mukherji to better protect children and adults with development disabilities from potential abuse and neglect from caregivers was unanimously approved by the full Assembly on Monday.
+Legislation sponsored by Assembly Democrats Valerie Vainieri Huttle and Gabriela Mosquera to better protect children and adults with development disabilities from potential abuse and neglect from caregivers was unanimously released Monday by an Assembly committee.

 The bill (A-2503), known as “Stephen Komninos’ Law,” honors the memory of Stephen, an individual with developmental disabilities who died at the age of 22 while under the care of a private state-licensed facility for individuals with developmental disabilities.
 Stephen was a non-verbal, young man who suffered through many substantiated incidents of abuse and neglect by caregivers.
 Tragically, the last incident resulted in his death.

-“After suffering the tragic loss of their son, our goal is to prevent future tragedies,” said Vainieri Huttle (D-Bergen).
+“After suffering the tragic loss of their son, this will hopefully ensure that other families do not have to endure similar tragedies,” said Vainieri Huttle (D-Bergen).
 “This bill will institute a major overhaul to our system to put protections in place to help uncover any incidents of abuse or neglect before they end in tragedy and ensure that these incidents are addressed as swiftly as possible and those responsible are held accountable.
 Ultimately, our goal is to create an environment that does not tolerate abuse, neglect, or exploitation of individuals with developmental disabilities.”

 The bill helps protect and ensure accountability and transparency for adults and children with developmental disabilities through site visits, allowing a guardian or family member to attend or observe any investigation by DHS in cases of abuse, neglect or exploitation and by increasing the degrees of a certain crimes.